Why The Clarkson School

 What to Expect from The Clarkson School

-Attending The Clarkson School is not unlike being a first-year student at Clarkson University.
+Attending The Clarkson School is similar to being a first-year student at Clarkson University.
 You will take a full course load and have the opportunity to join student clubs, academic and social organizations, and sports teams.
-As opposed to the typical Clarkson University Freshman experience, Clarkson School students live in their own residence hall with a dedicated staff of house advisors (HAs).
+As opposed to the typical Clarkson University first-year experience, Clarkson School students live in their own residence hall with a dedicated staff of house advisors (HAs).
 This extra layer of support ensures that Clarkson School students make a smooth transition to college life.Learn More